 Sherlock: Series Two

-Hartswood Films’ multi-award winning Sherlock, starring Benedict Cumberbatch and Martin Freeman, returns to the BBC for an eagerly awaited second series of three 90-minute films: A Scandal In Belgravia, The Hounds Of Baskerville and The Reichenbach Fall.
+Hartswood Films’ multi-award winning Sherlock, starring Benedict Cumberbatch and Martin Freeman, returns to the BBC for an eagerly awaited second series of three 90 minute films: A Scandal In Belgravia, The Hounds Of Baskerville and The Reichenbach Fall.
 The first episode aired on BBC One on New Years Day 2012.
-The second transmitted on the 8th of January and the third and final installment of this series was broadcast on Sunday the 15th.

 Find out more on the BBC’s Sherlock page.

-Beryl Vertue, Steven Moffat, Mark Gatiss, Bethan Jones, Sue Vertue (episode 3)
+Beryl Vertue, Steven Moffat, Mark Gatiss, Sue Vertue (episode 3), Bethan Jones for BBC

 3 x 90'